YodasMyDad/ImageGen/README.md

 **AI-Powered Image Editing for .NET Developers**

-Transform and create images with OpenAI's new gpt-image-1 model.
+Transform and create any image with OpenAI's new gpt-image-1 model.
+While capable of editing any image type, ImageGenAi excels at **product photography** and **portrait editing**.
 Generate, edit, and enhance images using simple C# code.
-Perfect for web apps, APIs, and automation tools.
+Perfect for e-commerce, marketing, and professional photo editing workflows.

 *When creating high quality and high fidelity images the API can take up to 60+ seconds to respond*